What’s in a Cycle?

 Frequently Asked Questions

 Learn How it Works!

-Q. Do the History sentences in correspond to Susan Wise Bauer’s Story of the World?
+Q. Do the History sentences in correspond with a curriculum?

-YES!
-The History sentences align with 4 historical cycles that do align with SOTW.
-Please see the descriptions on the pages of the specific Memory Work Guides for more information.
+Yes.
+The History sentences align with 4 historical cycles that do align with Story of the World.

 To download a document that matches SOTW sentences with the weekly memory work, please Click Here.